Northwestern Wildcats: Field hockey

 The Northwestern Field Hockey team plays its home games at Lakeside Field, adjacent to Lanny and Sharon Martin Stadium on the lakefront.
 The Wildcats are led by head coach Tracey Fuchs, a role that she's been in since 2009.
 Fuchs has led the Wildcats to two Big Ten titles and three NCAA tournament appearances.
 Under Fuchs' direction, the Wildcats have posted winning seasons in 10 of her 11 seasons.

 The Northwestern Wildcats field hockey team has gathered 6 regular season Big Ten titles and 1 tournament title in addition to 14 NCAA tournament appearances.
 In 2021, the team won the NCAA tournament, followed by championship game appearance in 2022 and 2023.
-The team won their second NCAA tournament Championship in 2024.
+The team won their second NCAA tournament Championship in 2024 and their third in 2025.

 Wrestling

 The Northwestern Wildcats wrestling program hosts home matches in Welsh-Ryan Arena and practices in the Ken Kraft Wrestling Room, located in Anderson Hall.
 The Wildcats are led by Matt Storniolo, a role that he's been in since 2016.
 The Wildcats have had 40 Big Ten individual champions in addition to 10 NCAA individual champions and 75+ All-Americans.